Tarō Asō: Controversial statements

 In 2001, as Minister of Finance, he was quoted as saying he wanted to make Japan a country where "rich Jews" would like to live.

 On 15 October 2005, during the opening ceremony of the Kyushu National Museum which also displays how other Asian cultures have influenced Japanese cultural heritage, he praised Japan for having "one culture, one civilization, one language, and one ethnic group", and stated that it was the only such country in the world.
 This statement sparked controversy for what critics described as invoking Japan's imperialist and racist past.

 At a lecture in Nagasaki Prefecture, Asō referred to a Japanese peace initiative on the Middle East, stating, "The Japanese were trusted because they had never been involved in exploitation there, or been involved in fights or fired machine guns.
 Japan is doing what the Americans can't do.
 It would probably be no good to have blue eyes and blond hair.
 Luckily, we Japanese have yellow faces."

 Kyodo News reported that he had said on 4 February 2006, "our predecessors did a good thing" regarding compulsory education implemented during Japan's colonization of Taiwan.

 On 21 December 2005, he said China was "a neighbour with one billion people equipped with nuclear bombs and has expanded its military outlays by double digits for 17 years in a row, and it is unclear as to what this is being used for.
 It is beginning to be a considerable threat".
 On 28 January 2006, he called for the emperor to visit the controversial Yasukuni Shrine.
 He later backtracked on the comment, but stated that he hoped such a visit would be possible in the future.

 Mainichi Daily News reported that on 9 March 2006 he referred to Taiwan as a "law-abiding country", which drew strong protest from Beijing, which considers the island a part of China.

-On 23 September 2008, Akahata, the daily newspaper published by Japanese Communist Party, released a compiled list of these and other statements as the front-page article criticizing Asō.
+On 23 September 2008, Akahata, the daily newspaper published by the Japanese Communist Party, released a compiled list of these and other statements as the front-page article criticizing Asō.
 This compilation as well as similar lists of blunders have been frequently cited in the Japanese media.

 Yahoo!
 News reported that he had said on 9 January 2009, "To work is good.
 It's completely different thinking from the Old Testament."